dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 This definition makes sense because we can ask about the $\ell\dash$adic cohomology of $\bar Y$, which is some$\QQ_\ell\dash$vector space with an automorphism called the Frobenius, and so we can take its inverse and trace.

 The classical GL trace formula says this is true for $Y$ an algebraic variety, and we want an analog for stacks.
-We'll
+We'll go through this for a moduli stack of $G\dash$ bundles not on a curve, but just on a point.

+Example: Let $G$ be a linear algebraic group over $\FF_q$ and